 - Homemade breads, sandwiches and piping bowls (try their legendary cheeseburger soup or elk stroganoff) from Soupz On

 - Chicken skewers from funky fun food cart Gnarly Shawarma

 - Fast biscuit sandwiches, breakfast waffle tacos and other munchies at BreckFast

 - Line pending, Crepes A La Cart’s sweet and savory ultra-thin pastry handhelds

 - Kava Cafe‘s grab-and-go hot mini donuts, warm beverages and breakfast burritos

 This reliable go-to cooks up a hefty menu that will satisfy your entire brood.
 Belgian waffles, egg scrambles, toad in a hole and some of the best biscuits and gravy in town—it’s all here.
 Columbine is one of the most popular restaurants for breakfast and therefore often has a wait-list.
 Be prepared to put your name on the list and do a lap around the block.

 This busting cash-only breakfast joint on the south-side of town is known hometown breakfast and loves families.
 The eggs are farm fresh, the benedicts perfected and the pancakes fluffy.
 Spring for the real deal pure Vermont maple syrup.
 Try to arrive early as this is a hot-spot in the mornings – first table is welcomed at 7:00 a.m.

 131 S. Main St.

 Head downstairs for made-to-order bagel and croissant breakfast sandwiches or snag fresh-baked goodies upstairs.
 The blueberry buckle bars and banana bread are excellent treats.
-Clint’s also offers kid-sized hot cocoa and steamers.
-Take it to-go and dine in Blue River Plaza just down the street.
+Clint’s also offers kid-sized hot cocoa and steamers, as well as gluten-free and many vegan options too!
+Take it to-go and dine at Blue River Plaza just down the street.

 305 N. Main St.